iDataist/Deploy-a-Scalable-IaaS-Web-Server-in-Azure/README.md

     The output should look like [packer_output.txt](https://github.com/iDataist/Deploy-a-Web-Server-in-Azure/blob/main/packer/packer_output.txt).
     You can also view the image on the Azure portal.
     ![](packer/packer_image.png)
 3. To deploy the web server using Terraform, run the commands below.
-You can edit the `var.tf` file to customize your deployment by adding the default values.
-Or you can input the values of the variables when terraform asked for them.
+You can edit the `var.tf` file to customize your deployment by updating the default values.
     ```
     terraform init
+    terraform fmt main.tf
+    terraform fmt var.tf
     terraform plan -out vm.json
     terraform apply "vm.json"
     terraform show